Relative algebraic K-theory by elementary means: Basic constructions

 In \cite[Definition 1.4]{grayson-MR2947948} we defined what it means for an exact category $\cN$ to {\em support long exact sequences}, what a {\em long exact sequence} of $\cN$ is \cite[Definition 1.1]{grayson-MR2947948}, and what a {\em quasi-isomorphism} of $\cN$ is \cite[Definition 2.6]{grayson-MR2947948}.
 Any exact category can be converted to one that supports long exact sequences by adding objects representing images of idempotent maps, and the conversion changes only $K_0 \cN$.
 The advantage of working in such a category is that all the usual statements from homological algebra about exactness of bounded chain complexes hold \cite[text after Definition 1.4]{grayson-MR2947948}.
 Without further comment, we assume that the exact categories mentioned here all support long exact sequences.
 In \cite{grayson-MR2947948} are various results that state that the constructions we use for making new exact categories from old ones (for example, categories of chain complexes or binary chain complexes) preserve the property of supporting long exact sequences; similar statements hold for the slightly more advanced constructions of this paper.

 We let $\Gr\cN$ denote the exact category of bounded $\ZZ$-graded objects $N$ of $\cN$.
 As in \cite[Definition 2.1, Remark 2.2]{grayson-MR2947948}, for an exact category $\cN$, we let $C \cN$ denote the exact category of bounded chain complexes $(N,d)$ of objects of $\cN$, and as in \cite[Definition 3.1]{grayson-MR2947948} we let $B \cN$ denote the exact category of bounded binary chain complexes $(N,d,d')$ of objects of $\cN$; here $d$ is the {\em top} differential, and $d'$ is the {\em bottom} differential.
+We also introduce $C^2\cN$ as an abbreviation for $C\cN^2$, the category of pairs $((N,d),(N',d'))$ of pairs of chain complexes of objects of $\cN$, because its use alternates so often with the use of $B\cN$.

 We introduce the following exact functors.